 This Cannery Row family entertainment complex is great for all ages.
 Find yourself getting lost in this psychedelic mirror maze, complete with heart thumbing music and high-tech lighting.
 With infinite reflections of yourself, this maze is nothing short of a true challenge.
 Whether with family, friends, or a significant other, you'll find navigating the twists and turns, an exciting bonding experience unlike any other.

-This is one of the best designed aquariums going.
-A unique feature is the two-story tank, home to a kelp forest in which swim sunfish, sharks, and the occasional diver tasked with squeegeeing the algae off the tank walls.
+Monterey Bay Aquarium is one of the best-designed aquariums in the country.
+A rather stand-out feature of this aquarium is the two-story tank, home to a kelp forest in which one can find sunfish, sharks, and the occasional diver tasked with squeegeeing the algae off the tank walls.
 Sand dabs are displayed in shelf-like tanks ideally suited to the flat fish, and a school of sardines swim in an endless circle in their cylindrical tank home.
-If you want to interact with some aquatic dwellers, you're invited to pet the bat rays (oddly velvet-like).
-The jellyfish display shows that they are like something from another planet.
+If you want to interact with some aquatic dwellers, you're invited to pet the bat rays.
+The jellyfish display is one of Monterey Bay Aquarium's star attractions.

 This second hand children's shop is a favorite among Pacific Grove.
 Everyone knows, children grow like weeds, so their wardrobes need a constant update.
 So bring those high water pants in for consignment and pick up quality, gently used clothing to replace last years, now ill-fitting pants.
 The first week of the month Chatter Baux Children's Shoppe offers their special dollar days with 90-day inventory just one dollar!